TritonDataCenter/mesoscon-eu-2015-hackathon/mesos-on-arm.md

 ![It Compiles!](http://biobeasts.artix.com/content/images/2015/05/It_Compiles_Ship_It.png)

 Beyond that we did not yet succeed in getting it running but have identified issues and are working through them.
+We also got a small ARM dev farm going on Scaleways but need to make better use of it.

 Some things that will affect the wider mesos world will be the following: